jbnsn/RMRIO-database-py-import/README.md

 Author of this script is jonas.bunsen@tu-berlin.de

-If you use this script in your work I'd appreciate a reference to this repository.
+If you use this script in your work I'd appreciate a subtle reference to this repository.

 # Instructions